anon0404/evoguard/README.md

 EvoGuard introduces two linked components:

 1. **Guardrails Gym** — a benchmark layer for evaluating guardrail stacks across regulated conversational scenarios.
-2. **EvoGuard Search** — a neurogenetic search engine that evolves guardrail architectures under risk, deployment, and model-profile constraints.
+2. **EvoGuard** — a neurogenetic search engine that evolves guardrail architectures under risk, deployment, and model-profile constraints.

 The framework studies how different guardrail stacks should be composed around conversational systems as risk, autonomy, and deployment constraints increase.